Pre-Charge Legal Representation

 Many people ask, “If I hire a lawyer, won’t I look guilty?”
 The simple answer is, “no, you will look smart.”
 Prosecutors do not charge people with criminal offenses because they look good or look bad, prosecutor’s charge people when they think they can get convictions.
 People with lawyers are harder to convict and thus less likely to be charged.
 People with lawyers are less likely to inadvertently or innocently provide incriminating evidence, thus reducing the chances of a charge when the evidence is less than overwhelming.
 People who hire very experienced and successful criminal defense attorneys on a pre-charge basis are even more likely to avoid prosecution.

 An Experienced Criminal Defense Lawyer is Your Best Hope of Avoiding Charges

 The defense team with LEWIS & DICKSTEIN, P.L.L.C. has extensive experience successfully defending clients charged with felony and misdemeanor offenses.
-We exclusively practice criminal defense in state and federal court.
+We exclusively practice criminal defense in state and federal courts.
 Every partner has decades of experience representing clients on a pre-charge basis and in court when necessary.
-If you are being investigated, you need legal representation for a felony or misdemeanor allegation.
+If you are under investigation, you need legal representation for a felony or misdemeanor allegation.

 Call us today at (248) 263-6800 for a free consultation, or complete a Request for Assistance Form and we will contact you promptly.